 In the image below it is presented the mathematical calculation of the diffraction pattern on the basis of the Huygens- Fresnel principle :

 For the detection of the diffraction pattern a normal webcam has been used, from the webcam the IR filter and the focusing lens have been removed.
 On the CMOS sensor of the webcam it was projected the diffraction pattern produced by a red laser of 650nm which passes through a slit of manually adjustable width.
 The red laser is attenuated by a pair of polarizing filters.
-The images from the webcam have been acquired with the software “Theremino Spectrometer”.
+The images from the webcam have been acquired with the software “Theremino Spectrometer”, While the ImageJ software was used for image processing and image intensity profile.